nndda/Theatre/README.md

 </table>

 > [!IMPORTANT]
-> This project is still in development, and is subject to frequent, breaking changes, and bugs.
+> This project is still in development and is subject to frequent breaking changes, and bugs.
+Check out the [Issues](https://github.com/nndda/Theatre/issues) page for known bugs &amp; issues, and [Common Troubleshooting](https://nndda.github.io/Theatre/tutorials/troubleshooting/) documentation page if you encounter any issues.

 > [!WARNING]
 > Currently, this addon is compatible only with **`Godot 4.3`**.
 It will not function with earlier versions, and while it may run on **`4.4`**, some features might not work as intended.